by Isabelle Hannah

 So you’ve decided on North Wales for your next holiday adventure, whats next?
-Well, you can choose from island life on Anglesey, exploring the Llyn Peninsula or summer fun in Snowdonia.
-We think you should give Snowdonia a chance to show off what it has to offer.
+Well, you can choose from island life on Anglesey, exploring the Llyn Peninsula you should think about giving Snowdonia a chance to show off what it has to offer.

 Gentle walks or ‘get the heart race pumping’ hikes; activities for adrenalin junkies or leisurely afternoons spent with a picnic by a lake – take your pick, Snowdonia has something to suit everyone!

-For the adrenaline junkies amongst you, why not plan a trip to Zipworld.
-Challenge yourself on adventures like Velocity – the fastest zip wire in the world, Zip Safari – a stunning fforest site or Bounce Below – an entire underground trampoline experience.
+For the adrenaline junkies amongst you, why not plan a trip to Zip World.
+Challenge yourself on adventures like Velocity 2 – the fastest zip wire in the world, Zip Safari – a stunning fforest site or Bounce Below – an entire underground trampoline experience.

 Snowdonia is home to several lakes that are perfect for all sorts of activities including gorge scrambling, kayaking, paddle boarding and coasteering.
 Llyn Geirionydd and Llyn Tegid are some of our favourite lakes for getting active on the water.